Articles on Shifting Sands

 Moral relativism, moral judgements and FGM

-Few contemporary social theorists have shown as acute and political a grasp of social reality as Steven Lukes, a professor of politics and sociology at New York University, and formerly professor at the University of Siena, and the London School of Economics.
+Few contemporary social theorists have shown an acute and political grasp of social reality as Steven Lukes, a professor of politics and sociology at New York University, and formerly professor at the University of Siena, and the London School of Economics.
 His countless works, published over the past five decades, attest to a ceaselessly questioning mind.
 In Individualism (1973), he mined the social and semantic diversity of the idea of the individual; in Power: A Radical View (1974), he brought a neglected aspect of power – that is, the ability to shape the way people think – out into the open; and in Moral Relativism (2008), the book we concentrate on in this interview, Lukes explored the emergence, dominance and supersession of the idea that species of morality are relative to the communities and societies in which they’re extant.
 And in doing so he defended the possibility of moral and ethical truths, and, ultimately, the necessity of moral judgement.

-But, before tackling the issue of moral relativism, we asked Lukes about the related question of post-truth politics…
+Before tackling the issue of moral relativism, we asked Lukes about the related question of post-truth politics…

 spiked review: So, what do you make of the idea of post-truth politics?
 Has politics ever been grounded in truth, moral, scientific or otherwise?